Discover the gateway to Greenland’s Arctic magic with our carefully curated 3-day private tour based in Ilulissat.

 Day 1 – Arrival & Arctic Orientation

-Arrive in Ilulissat with a private transfer, scenic drive, and cultural introduction to this vibrant coastal town.
+Arrive in Ilulissat and introduction to this vibrant coastal town.

 Day 2 – Icefjord Cruise & Northern Lights